devkral/django-fast-ratelimit/README.md

 -   action {ratelimit.Action}:
     -   PEEK: only lookup
     -   INCREASE: count up and return result
-    -   RESET: return former result and reset (default: {PEEK})
+    -   RESET: return former result and reset
--   include_reset: add reset method to Ratelimit object if no cache bypass is in use
+    -   RESET_EPOCH: return count after reset of epoch.
+If neither epoch nor request is given like peek (default: {PEEK})
+-   epoch:
+    -   None: (default): use request as epoch
+    -   int: RESET_EPOCH resets by int.
+Negative int increases
+    -   object: attach counter to object

-returns following named_tuple
+returns following dataclass

 -   count: how often in the window the ip whatever was calling
 -   limit: limit when it should block
 -   request_limit: >=1 should block or reject, 0: should accept
 -   end: when does the block end
 -   group: group name
+-   group_key, cache: Optional, when specified reset and areset can be used

--   reset: function to reset count if cache was used and include_reset specified otherwise None
+-   reset: function to reset count if cache was used.
+When given an epoch the same as RESET_EPOCH
+-   areset: async version of reset

 or raises `ratelimit.Disabled` in case of the count in the rate is zero